AltCampus/flexbox/README.md

 ### D. Align Items

-The 'align-items' property is similar to 'justify-content' property.
-The only difference is that the 'align-items' property works on "cross-axis".
+The `align-items` property is similar to `justify-content` property.
+The only difference is that the `align-items` property works on "cross-axis".
 It defines how the "flex-items" will be laid out on the "cross-axis" inside a "flex container".

-The 'align-items' property comes with four values:
+The `align-items` property comes with four values:

 ```
 align-items: stretch || flex-start|| flex-end|| center || baseline;